Coupled-cluster theory for trapped bosonic mixtures: Conclusions

-All in all, It is found that the coupled-cluster theory for bosonic mixtures is a promising many-body approach.
-As an outlook, one could be interested to investigate various properties of bosonic mixtures for other external potentials and inter-bosons interactions \cite{Cikojevic2018}.
-Based on our CCSD-M, one can anticipate the development of a time-dependent coupled-cluster theory for bosons first, and then one could expect to expand and explore the dynamics of bosonic mixtures using time-dependent coupled-cluster.
+All in all, it is found that the coupled-cluster theory for bosonic mixtures is a promising many-body approach.
+As an outlook, one could be interested to investigate various properties of bosonic mixtures for other external potentials and inter-bosons interactions \cite{Cikojevic2018}. {For instance, one can compute the reduced one-particle density matrix of each species from the CC-M wavefunction, and from them the respective eigenvalues.
+This will tell one how the condensate fraction of each species is modified by the inter-species and intra-species interactions.
+Also, it would be interesting to extract from the CC-M wavefunction the entanglement between species-1 and species-2.
+Examining the CC-M ansatz Eqs.~\ref{eqn_2.5} and \ref{eqn_2.6}, it is clear that the cluster operator $T^{(12)}$ alone governs the entanglement between the two species.
+Moreover, one can determine the expectation value of an operator, $\Omega$, using the so-called $\Lambda$-equation, $\langle\Omega\rangle=\langle\phi_0|(1+\Lambda)e^{-T}\Omega e^T|\phi_0\rangle$, where $\Lambda$ is the Lagrange multiplier \cite{Matthews2020}.
+For that, the equation of motion for $\Lambda$ would have to be derived.} Based on our CCSD-M, one can anticipate the development of a time-dependent coupled-cluster theory for bosons first, and then one could expect to expand and explore the dynamics of bosonic mixtures using time-dependent coupled-cluster.
 This is a challenge to be undertaken in future research.
-We believe that fermionic time-dependent coupled-cluster theory will be helpful in this direction. \cite{Huber2011,Ofstad2023}.
+We believe that fermionic time-dependent coupled-cluster theory will be helpful in this direction \cite{Huber2011,Ofstad2023}.